 "Food streets," such as Huanghe Road and Wujiang Road near People's Square, serve everything from cheap local eats to Western-style meals.
 Just wander around to see what takes your fancy.

-Vegetarians can enjoy a tasty deal at Chunfeng Songyue in the Old Town.
+Songyuelou: Vegetarians can enjoy a tasty deal at this Old City restaurant.
 Popular with locals and visitors alike, it dates to 1910 and is Shanghai's oldest veggie restaurant.
 English menus can be found upstairs, and the vegetable-stuffed buns fill a lunchtime hole between sightseeing tours of the nearby City God Temple and Yuyuan Garden.
 (99 Jiu Jiaochang Road; open daily from 11 a.m. to 8 p.m.)

-Situated in the heart of the French Concession foodie district, Cuivre serves up a taste of southern France under the direction of Michael Wendling, who worked in Michelin-starred kitchens before going it alone.
+Cuivre: Situated in the heart of the French Concession foodie district, Cuivre serves up a taste of southern France under the direction of Michael Wendling, who worked in Michelin-starred kitchens before going it alone.
 The decor is fun and quirky, with dissected bicycles acting as bar stools.
-You can expect to pay around $25 for signature dishes like black pig, which is slow-cooked pork flavored with thyme.
-(1502 Huaihai Zhong Road; open from 6 p.m. to 10:30 p.m.
-Monday to Sunday and noon to 2 p.m.
-Saturday and Sunday)
+Signature dishes include black pig (slow-cooked pork flavored with thyme), steak tartare, duck confit and tarte tatin for dessert.
+(1502 Huaihai Zhong Road; +86 21 6437 4219; open daily, 6 p.m. to 10:30 p.m., and also Saturday and Sunday, noon to 2 p.m.)